Code-Institute-Submissions/PizzeriaVecchiaMilano/README.md

 1. Go to any html page.
 1. Try to reduce the screen size to any size below 991px and verify that a toggle menu appears on the top right angle of the screen.
 1. Try to click on the toggle menu and verify that a list with all the pages of the website appears to you.
-1. Try to click on every page provided by the toggle menu and verify that the pages are all connected and reachable from any other page.
+1. Try to click on every page provided by the toggle menu and verify that the pages are all connected between each other and reachable from any other page.